SSWConsulting/SSW.Rules.Content/rules/tell-chatgpt-to-ask-questions/rule.md

 * Invite ChatGPT to ask for clarification in the initial prompt if necessary
 * Emphasize that it's okay to ask questions if the model doesn't have enough information
 * Be prepared to provide additional details if ChatGPT requests them
+* Consider adding "On each prompt, let me know roughly how many questions are left", to gauge if you want to answer all questions
+* If you’re feeling lazy or short for time, you can even get it to only ask you multiple choice questions.

 ::: greybox
 "Tell me what I should do with my money."